jaxernst/farmap/README.md

-# Farmap - map-based photo sharing on Farcaster
+# Farmap: map-based photo sharing on Farcaster

 Upload photos to the global map and share them in your social-feed via Farcaster mini-app links